stoplightio/studio/docs/Basics/ui-overview.md

 Select an item on any tab to open it in the Editor panel.

+You can customize the [project sidebar](https://meta.stoplight.io/docs/platform/ZG9jOjIxOTkxNTkz-project-sidebar) to:

+- Customizing the order of files
+- Override the title of files
+- Selectively expose or hide files

 ## Project Toolbar

 **Project Options**: Select the hamburger menu to work with these options: